ararog/deboa/vamo/README.md

 - all deboa features
 - set base url only once, change it when needed
 - request data only by specifying path
+- resource trait to make requests using any struct (experimental)

 ## Contributing